FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 Can’t find what you’re looking for?
 Get in touch and we’ll help.

-He supports young people with eating disorders, ADHD, anxiety related eating patterns, gut issues, growth and energy concerns, and general nutrition challenges.
+He supports young people ADHD, eating disorders, anxiety related eating patterns, gut issues, growth and energy concerns, and general nutrition challenges.

 His work always includes parent involvement and coordination with existing healthcare providers so progress feels safe, structured and consistent for your child or teenager.